debt free life guide

 You will want to choose the method that works best for you.
 But don’t feel like these are the only ways to go.
 You could choose your payoff order regarding which debt brings you the most stress.
 Aim to get rid of that one first, and switch back to using snowball or avalanche to tackle the rest.

 The most important thing is just to get started.
-So don’t worry too much about which way is the best, just pick one and go.
-You can always change if you find the method you are using is just not motivating you enough.
+So don’t worry too much about the best way; just pick one and go.
+You can always change if you find your method is not motivating you enough.
 I’ve created a digital Debt Payoff spreadsheet that helps you visualize your payoff, no matter which method you choose.

 What else can I do?